aabagdi/Eudyptula/README.md

 Keys and all parameters are saved with the host session.

 ## What it sounds like
-On periodic material this produces a buzzsaw-esque, ring-mod-adjacent distortion that follows the pitch of the source; on non-periodic material it becomes a noise/texture effect.
-I’ve included some samples of what Eudyptula sounds like.
 It sounds a bit like a bitcrusher, but with a bit more sounds you can get out of it.
 As well, the quality of the distortion can almost sound like something out of an NES, or a crazy noisy assault.
-Perfect for the Merzbow in all of us.
+Hold trades noise for tone: low for hiss and grit, high for a clean pitched buzz.
+Perfect for the Merzbow in us all.
 Sound samples coming soon!

 ## Building
 Open `Eudyptula.jucer` in the Projucer and export to your IDE, or build the generated project under `Builds/`.
 JUCE modules are vendored in the repo.